telekom-mms/sectpmctl/README.md

 The two public keys `tpm_owner.pub` and `tpm_owner_noda.pub` play an important role.
 They are used for session encryption, but more importantly, they build the foundation of the TOFU principle.
 These public keys are used to establish a TPM session when unsealing in the initrd.
 If the corresponding private key is not inside the TPM, then the communication is directly rejected.
-The public key is copied into the initrd and of course signed by Secure Boot so that manipulation of the public key won't boot.
+The public key is copied into the initrd and of course, signed by Secure Boot so that manipulation of the public key won't boot.
 Deleting the private key in the TPM or using a different TPM also won't boot.
 Only when the initrd finds the private keys created at provisioning time together with the initrds public key, the encrypted session is established.